 - La France Contemporaine - I actually dropped this course halfway through last fall for personal reasons and I picked it up again in the spring.
 Time to take another crack at it!

 - Course assistant for Oral Presentations.
-I loved the class so much when I took it in the Spring that I'm going to come back and work with the professor in the Fall!
+I loved the class so much when I took it in the Spring that I went back to work with the professor!